 • Communicate with internal and external publics regarding the content area;

 • Involve staff, parents, students, and community members in curriculum development decisions;

 • Verify integration of local, state, and/or federal mandates (MCNS, school-to-work, etc.);

 • Verify how the standards and benchmarks of the content/discipline support each of the broader student learning goals and provide a K-12 continuum that builds on the prior learning of each level.

-It is the responsibility of the superintendent to keep the board apprised of necessary curriculum revisions, progress or each content area related to curriculum development activities, and to develop administrative regulations for curriculum development including recommendations to the board.
+It is the responsibility of the superintendent to keep the board apprised of curriculum implementation activities, progress of each content area related to curriculum implementation activities, and to develop administrative regulations for curriculum implementation including recommendations to the board.

 Approved: September 18, 2000

 Revised/Reviewed: September 29, 2015